 Want to print a handy PDF version?
 Here it is!

 Want to keep track via a handy spreadsheet?
 I made one of those as well!
 (Note: You’ll see an example row that shows how to add a book/title and mark off the categories.)

 Tweet using the hashtag #rwc2017RC to let me know if you plan to participate and/or have questions.
 Look for my tweets (@WordsByStacia) using that hashtag throughout the year – and be sure to tag your books accordingly!
-You can also follow my reading progress on Goodreads and a dedicated Pinterest board.
+You can also follow my reading progress on Goodreads.